TENNLab-UTK/framework-open/markdown/risp.md

 UNIX>
 ```

-Let's go back to the RISP default, where `discrete` is `false`, and set `spike_value_factor`
+Let's go back to the RISP default, where `discrete` is `false`, but set `spike_value_factor`
-to 0.5.
-We'll set up a network where all of the synapse weights are 1 or -1:
+to 0.5:

 ```
-UNIX> sed '/min_weight/s/$/ "spike_value_factor": 0.5,/' params/risp.json > tmp-risp.json
+UNIX> sh scripts/test_risp.sh 27 yes
+Passed Test 27 - Test 10 (second part) from the RISP README.
-UNIX> cat tmp-risp.json
+UNIX> cat tmp_proc_params.txt
 {
   "min_weight": -1, "spike_value_factor": 0.5,
   "max_weight": 1,
+  "leak_mode": "none",
   "min_threshold": -1,
   "max_threshold": 1,
   "min_potential": -1,
-  "max_delay": 5,
+  "max_delay": 15,
   "discrete": false
 }
-UNIX> sh ../scripts/jsp_test_network.sh 1 1 1 1 1 1 1 risp tmp-risp.json > tmp.txt
+UNIX>
 ```

+The test has set up a network where all of the synapse weights are 1 or -1:

 ![images/network_1_all_ones.jpg](images/network_1_all_ones.jpg)